18 Famous Websites with Popups (And Why You Should Use Them Too)

 3. A/B test different popup designs and messages

-A/B testing all your campaigns is another crucial popup best practice.
-You can try out completely different popups or see whether variations on the same popup lead to better results.
+A/B testing all your campaigns is another crucial pop-up best practice.
+You can try out completely different popup templates or see whether variations on the same pop-up lead to better results.

-It’s also a good idea to test different campaign types against one another, such as trying both lightbox popups and fullscreen popups for one of your campaigns.
+It’s also a good idea to test different popup types against one another, such as trying both lightbox popups and fullscreen popups for one of your campaigns.

 Finally, you can consider A/B testing different design elements such as color schemes, fonts, images, and wording.

-4. Personalize your popup content based on user behavior
+4. Personalize your popup content based on interest and user behavior

 Personalized messaging helps build a strong connection with users by increasing the relevancy of the messages you’re sending out.
-Using data like location and past interactions can help you customize your popups and increase the chance of conversions.
+Using data like the pages they are browsing can help you customize the messaging of your popups and increase the chance of conversions.

 FAQ